-

 2. Building Characteristics

 The construction, elevation, and age of your building also play a role in determining your flood insurance premiums.
-Buildings that are elevated above the base flood elevation (BFE) or constructed with flood-resistant materials often have lower premiums because they’re less likely to experience significant damage during a flood.
+Buildings that are elevated above the base flood elevation (BFE) or constructed with flood-resistant materials often have lower premiums because they’re less likely to experience significant damage during the event.

 Older buildings or those located below the BFE are at a higher risk of damage, resulting in higher premiums.
 Business owners who invest in flood mitigation strategies, such as elevating the property or installing flood barriers, may qualify for reduced premiums.